rishabanakouser/Git_for_practice/README.md

 # Git_for_practice
-A repository to learn for github Foundation exaam..
+A repository to learn for github Foundation exam..